 This seems to be a very popular plugin with over 5+ Million installations.
 It allows you to add a contact form to any article and also optionally attach a file.
 Let’s try to upload a file and do a bit of dynamic analysis on this to check how it behaves, what sort of sanitization it does on the filename etc.

-By tracing the code and adding various breakpoints we reach the following code where the uploaded file is copied to a random dir:
+By tracing the code and adding various breakpoints we reach the following code where the plugin copies the file to a random dir:

-A new random dir gets created inside /wp-content/uploads/wpcf7_uploads and it looks like this:
+The plugin creates a random dir inside /wp-content/uploads/wpcf7_uploads and it looks like this:

-Indeed mt_rand is used together with a 0 prefix. mt_rand is not crypto secure as you probably know, so perhaps we can use that in an attack for later.
-Let’s have a look at how the filename is sanitized.
+Indeed they use mt_rand together with a 0 prefix. mt_rand is not crypto secure as you probably know, this is our first WP plugin vulnerability, perhaps we can use that in an attack for later.
+Let’s have a look now at filename sanitization.

-A plugin specific function, wpcf7_antiscript_file_name is called to prevent uploading all sort of malicious like php, sh, py, rb anything which could result in a direct shell basically.
+It calls a plugin specific function, wpcf7_antiscript_file_name to prevent uploading all sort of malicious like php, sh, py, rb anything which could result in a direct shell basically.
 Let’s see how our filename with double extension looks like after sanitization.

-so, basically an underscore has been added to the ‘.php’ extension to neutralize it.
-Ok, interesting, let’s do more testing with the debugger, to analyze the behavior and get more insight:
+Ok, basically it adds an underscore to the ‘.php’ extension to neutralize it.
+Interesting, let’s do more testing with the debugger, to analyze the behavior and get more insight:

-If ‘.php’ is the second extension, again it gets neutralized with an underscore and also a ‘.txt’ extension is added.
-On the other hand if we use the ‘.phar’ extension this gets completely ignored.
+It sanitizes ‘.php’ extension, by adding an underscore and it also adds a ‘.txt’ extension at the end.
+On the other hand if we use the ‘.phar’ extension nothing happens.
 Nice 🙂

 For reference the full function is bellow: